iExecBlockchainComputing/idapp/cli/templates/common/README.md

 ### Deploy on iExec

-Use the `deploy` command to deploy your app on the iExec decentralized platform
+Use the `deploy` command to transform your app into a TEE  app and deploy it on the iExec decentralized platform

 ```sh
 idapp deploy